pingcap/blog/how-pinterest-reduced-costs-and-improved-data-consistency-with-newsql-database.md

 ### Evaluation with TiDB

 We did a dark traffic evaluation with Pinterest production traffic.
 We used Ixia as the target system.
-It’s our near real-time indexing system on HBase, as shown in the following figure:
+It's our near real-time indexing system on HBase, as shown in the following figure:

 ![Dark traffic evaluation](media/dark-traffic-evaluation.jpg)
 <div class="caption-center"> Dark traffic evaluation </div>